katia317/CSO/README.md

 ## Personal Support (PS) (55D)
 *__Note__: This service is available in the Adult Waiver and the Children's Support Waiver.*
-This service is available within the monthly maximum for individuals in the Adult Waiver and monthly and yearly maximum for all individuals in the Children's Support Waiver who are authorized for Home-Based support Services (HBS).
+This service is available within the monthly maximum for individuals in the Adult Waiver and monthly and yearly maximum for all individuals in the Children's Support Waiver who are authorized for [Home-Based Support Services (HBS)](#the-home-based-services-hbs).
 The Waiver affords individuals the opportunity to direct their services through employer authority and budget authority.
 The individual exercises choice and control over the personal support workers who provide services.
 Individuals and/or their guardians, if applicable, exercise decision-making authority and management responsibility for their budgets.
 Within the overall cost limit, the individuals determine the type and amount of services to be purchased and establish rates for their personal support workers.

 <details>